 The work explores how the core themes of poverty, racism and war continue to haunt our lives.
 It listens to the voices of Newcastle citizens as they think through their responses to these themes, and locates these voices in dialogue with key sites of resistance from across the Tyneside region and across the centuries.
 It seeks to learn what has changed (or not) in the lives of people in Newcastle today.

 Andrea Luka Zimmerman is an artist, cultural activist and filmmaker.
-She is the co-founder of artists’ collective Fugitive Images and the winner of the Artangel Open Award 2014 for her collaborative feature Cycle with Adrian Jackson (Cardboard Citizens).
+Andrea grew up on a large council estate and left school at 16 and after moving to London in 1991, studied at Central St. Martins for a PhD.
+Andrea is the co-founder of the artists’ collectives Vision Machine and Fugitive Images and was the winner of the Artangel Open Award 2014 for the collaborative feature Cycle with Adrian Jackson (Cardboard Citizens).

-Zimmerman has made several commissioned short films for Film & Video Umbrella, Channel 4’s Random Acts and Tintype Gallery.
-She is also a founding member of Vision Machine (collaborators on Academy Award® nominated feature documentary The Look of Silence).
+Andrea has made several commissioned short films for Film & Video Umbrella, Channel 4’s Random Acts and Tintype Gallery.
+Andrea is also a founding member of Vision Machine (collaborators on Academy Award® nominated feature documentary The Look of Silence).